MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  That means we are not doing what we want to be doing.

- So if you are doing what you want to be doing then you're going to have lots of energy, time, and have the space to actually do it.
+ So if you are doing what you want to be doing then you're going to have lots of time, energy, and have the space to actually do it.

  The other key to this is you have to be obsessed with what you want to do.

  AND DO IT.

- If you are obsessed and if you are committed with what you want to achieve and you do everything that you want to do at 100% then...
+ If you are obsessed and if you are committed with what you want to achieve and you do everything that you want to do at 100%

  What's going to be the result?